7 Most Infamous Cloud Security Breaches

 Microsoft has experienced multiple cloud security breaches in recent years, including the infamous 2019 breach that exposed over 250 million customer service and support records to potential hackers.
 The breach was caused by a misconfigured database that was left accessible to anyone with internet access, leaving sensitive information such as email addresses and IP addresses vulnerable.

 In addition to this, Microsoft Azure also suffered a major security breach in 2020 when cybercriminals were able to exploit a vulnerability in the system’s Cosmos DB database.
-This resulted in unauthorized access to thousands of customer databases, which could have been used for malicious purposes.
+This resulted in unauthorised access to thousands of customer databases, which could have been used for malicious purposes.

 Despite these incidents, Microsoft has continued to invest heavily in enhancing its cloud security measures through initiatives such as its Azure Security Center platform and partnerships with leading cybersecurity firms.
 While no system is completely immune to breaches, it remains important for companies like Microsoft to remain vigilant and proactive in protecting their customers’ data from potential threats.